 Resolution in brief: Extends the mandate of the “special information programme on the question of Palestine,” which is undertaken by the UN Secretariat’s Department of Global Communications (formerly the Department of Public Information).
 Under this programme, the department collects, archives, and distributes extensive information about Palestine, including related UN activities.

 From 2000 to 2005, Canada voted "Yes" on this resolution, under Prime Ministers Jean Chrétien and Paul Martin (both Liberal).
 In 2006, Canada abstained under Steven Harper (Conservative).
-From 2007 to 2019, Canada voted "No" against the resolution, first under Harper and continued by Justin Trudeau (Liberal).
+From 2007 to present, Canada voted "No" against the resolution, first under Harper and continued by Justin Trudeau (Liberal).

 74/13.
 Special information programme on the question of Palestine of the Department of Global Communications of the Secretariat

 The General Assembly,